palletorsson/cryptogam/sketchfab/tutorial/step_1/README.md

 - The sketchfab viewer api are used for the exploration: https://sketchfab.com/developers/viewer

 ## Inital setup
-- In this first part of the tutorial we will only setup the initial code structure.
+- In this first part of the tutorial we will only setup the initial code structure to be used.
 - The code is a webpage and runs in a webbrowser
 - To make a webpage we use a combination of html, css and javascript.